 About The Just Trust

-The Just Trust is a brand new fund that is 100% dedicated to
+The Just Trust is a new philanthropic institution that is 100%

-powering criminal justice reform, state-by-state and across the
+dedicated to powering criminal justice reform, state-by-state and

-nation.
-We’re a team of grantmakers, directly-impacted people, and
+across the nation.
+We’re a team of grantmakers, directly-impacted

-allies, and we invest in visionary leaders, organizations, and
+people, and allies, and we invest in visionary leaders,

 Our Vision & Our Hiring Approach